PapiLer/Reforestation/README.md

-## Why do cows not have toes?
-They lactose!
+## What do you get when you cross a chicken with a skunk?
+A fowl smell!